swiftlang/swift-evolution/proposals/0018-flexible-memberwise-initialization.md

 I propose adding a `memberwise` declaration modifier for initializers which allows them to *opt-in* to synthesis of memberwise initialization.

-This proposal adopts a model for property eligibility where stored properties automatically recieve memberwise initialization parameters unless they are deemed ineligible for one of several reasons.
+This proposal adopts a model for property eligibility where stored properties automatically receive memberwise initialization parameters unless they are deemed ineligible for one of several reasons.
 An *opt-in* model using a `memberwise` declaration modifier allowing properties to *opt-in* to memberwise initialization synthesis is also possible.

 The two approaches are not mutually exclusive: it is possible to use the *automatic* model when no properties have the `memberwise` declaration modifier and the *opt-in* model when one or more properties do have the `memberwise` declaration modifier.
 A future enhancement to this proposal may introduce the *opt-in* model, allowing programmers to choose which model is preferred for a specific type they are authoring.